KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_auth_logout.md

 ---
-title: 'kittycad auth logout'
+title: "kittycad auth logout"
-excerpt: 'Log out of an KittyCAD host.'
+excerpt: "Log out of an KittyCAD host."
+layout: manual
 ---

 Log out of an KittyCAD host.